pmunts/muntsos/README.md

     8.8.0, icu to 75.1, nano to 8.0, Raspberry Pi 64-bit kernels to
     6.6.31.

+-   15 June 2024 -- Upgraded Raspberry Pi 64-bit kernels to 6.6.33.
+    Upgraded ethtool to 6.9.
+Added **`detach`**, a utility program that runs a program in the background.

 Quick Setup Instructions for the Impatient
 ------------------------------------------